surister/blog/content/blog/ingesting-parquet-cratedb.md

 High memory usage indicates that the whole file is loaded into memory.
-Cpu usage is low as well, not that I expect it to be higher, the only 'heavy' computation that is done is transposing columnar data into rows.
+Cpu usage is low as well, not that I expect it to be higher, the only 'heavy' computation that is done is transposing columnar data into rows and serialization.
 Everything was executed in one process.

 Looking at the upload speed, I don't think its properly batched (or they’re small), it's fairly low and not consistent as it has some troughs.

-In conclusion, it takes too long ~6 minutes and too much memory, we need to explore more options.
+In conclusion, it takes too long (~6 minutes) and too much memory, we need to explore more options.

 Trying [low_memory=True]{.h} yielded the same results.

 ## [Polars - Lazyframe + Batched]{.text-h3}

-We could use a :elink{text="LazyFrame" url="https://docs.pola.rs/api/python/stable/reference/lazyframe/index.html" color="red"}
+We could use a :alink{text="LazyFrame" url="https://docs.pola.rs/api/python/stable/reference/lazyframe/index.html" color="red"}
 to use batches, so instead of loading everything to memory, we will only load smaller chunks of rows.

 Let's try batches of [50k]{.h} and [100k]{.h}